 While there are a variety of reasons why shoplifting and retail theft occur, you need to know you have options to defend yourself.

 There are potential defenses to remove or lessen your charge.
 They include:

 - Mistaken identity

 - Mistake of fact

-If you are charged with retail theft, you likely are feeling many emotions like fear, embarrassment, and uncertainty.
-At Kalinoski Law Offices, we know that sometimes what actually happened and what is being suggested are two different things.
-That’s why we’ll review the facts of your case and determine the best course of action for your retail theft charge.
+If you face a retail theft charge, you likely are feeling many emotions like fear, embarrassment, and uncertainty.
+At Kalinoski Law Offices, we’ll review the facts of your case and determine the best course of action for your theft charge.